Douglas Preston: Life and early career

 Preston was born in Cambridge, Massachusetts and grew up in Wellesley, Massachusetts.
 A graduate of the Cambridge School of Weston in Weston, Massachusetts, and Pomona College in Claremont, California, Preston began his writing career at the American Museum of Natural History in New York.

 From 1978 to 1985, Preston worked for the American Museum of Natural History as a writer, editor, and manager of publications.
 He served as managing editor for the journal Curator and was a columnist for Natural History magazine.
 In 1985 he published a history of the museum, Dinosaurs In The Attic: An Excursion into the American Museum of Natural History, which chronicled the explorers and expeditions of the museum's early days.
 The editor of that book at St. Martin's Press was his future writing partner, Lincoln Child.
 They soon collaborated on a thriller set in the museum titled Relic, published in 1995.
 It was subsequently made into a 1997 motion picture by Paramount Pictures starring Penelope Ann Miller, Tom Sizemore, and Linda Hunt.

 In 1986, Preston moved to New Mexico and began to write full-time.
 Seeking an understanding of the first moment of contact between Europeans and Native Americans in America, he retraced on horseback Francisco Vásquez de Coronado's violent and unsuccessful search for the legendary Seven Cities of Gold.
 That thousand mile journey across the American Southwest resulted in the book Cities of Gold: A Journey Across the American Southwest.
 Since that time, Preston has undertaken many long horseback journeys retracing historic or prehistoric trails, for which he was inducted into the Long Riders' Guild.
 He has also participated in expeditions in other parts of the world, including a journey deep into Khmer Rouge-held territory in the Cambodian jungle with a small army of soldiers, to become the first Westerner to visit a lost Angkor temple.
 He was the first person in 3,000 years to enter an ancient Egyptian burial chamber in a tomb known as KV5 in the Valley of the Kings.
 Preston participated in an expedition that led to the discovery of an ancient city in an unexplored valley in the Mosquitia mountains of Eastern Honduras, which he chronicled in a nonfiction book, The Lost City of the Monkey God: A True Story.
-On that expedition he and other expedition members contracted an incurable tropical disease known as mucocutaneous leishmaniasis, for which he received treatment at the National Institutes of Health.
+On that expedition he and other expedition members contracted a potentially lethal tropical disease known as cutaneous leishmaniasis, for which he received treatment at the National Institutes of Health.
 In 1989 and 1990 he taught nonfiction writing at Princeton University.
 He has been active in the International Thriller Writers organization.